mrelectron340-sketch/AI-Risk-Firewall/README.md

 - OpenZeppelin for secure contract libraries
 - Polygon for testnet infrastructure
 - OpenAI for AI analysis capabilities

-## 📞 Support

-For support, email support@airiskfirewall.com or open an issue on GitHub.

----

 **⚠️ Disclaimer**: This is a security tool.
 Always verify contracts and websites yourself.
 This tool is not a guarantee of safety.